sqdorte/inqcipher/README.md

 # Incipher

-  Inqcipher is a python implementation of the [inqcipher wheel](https://www.youtube.com/watch?v=TvsiLV7RLx4)'s algorithm, or the mexican army cipher wheel algorithm.
-Inqcipher can be configured to use a custom set of characthers, and even more than just 4 levels (in the original mexican army cipher wheel, there are 4 possible ways of encoding a single character on the charset).
+  Inqcipher is a python implementation of the [inqcipher wheel](https://www.youtube.com/watch?v=TvsiLV7RLx4), or the mexican army cipher wheel algorithm.
+Inqcipher can be configured to use a custom set of characthers, and even more than just **4** levels (in the original mexican army cipher wheel, there are **4** possible ways of encoding a single character on the charset).

   There's also a command line wrapper to the functions in `incipher.py`.
 You can find it at `main.py`.